paukstelis/octoprint_deploy/README.md

   * Change udev rules for an instance with `sudo octoprint_deploy/octoprint_deploy.sh replace`
   * Always a good idea to update octoprint_deploy from time-to-time with `git -C octoprint_deploy pull`
 # Recent Changes
+* Adjustments for OctoPrint 1.9.x with classic webcam now as a plugin.
 * Remove cloud plugin setup for template.
 This causes more issues than it helps.
 Cloud plugins should typically be installed manually and configured for each instance.
 * Verify that OctoPrint gets installed in virtual environment.
 Opens remove_everything prompt of executable does not exist.
 * Remove path double slashes that seemed to prevented deletion of timelapse videos.